 - Obtain your passport and U.S. visa as soon as possible.

 - Make travel arrangements to Kalamazoo.

-- Make arrangements for a place to stay during orientation (read the information about temporary housing).
+- Make plans for a place to stay during orientation--see below for information about temporary housing

-- Advise your friends and family of your temporary mailing address.
+- Tell you friends and family about your temporary mailing address.

-- Visit the International Admissions Campus Life webpage to learn more about campus life at WMU.
+- Visit the International Admissions Campus Life webpage to learn more about campus life: www.wmich.edu/internationaladmissions/handbook/campus

 - Academic advising